Indian 2: Plot

-Chitra Aravindhan is an online media reporter who runs a YouTube channel called "Barking Dogs" along with his three friends Aarthi, Thambesh, and Harish, in Chennai.
-He lives happily with his mother Chitra and father Varadharajan, who works at the Anti-Corruption and Vigilance Commission (ACVC).
-They focus on creating parodies and political satires, which garner them lakhs of views.
-However, when a young lady named Sunitha dies by suicide, the team discovers that corrupt officials caused her death.
-In response, they protest, demanding justice.
-The police arrest them, but they eventually get bailed out by Chitra's girlfriend, Disha.
-She lectures them that they cannot single-handedly change the country.
-Soon, they launch a campaign titled "Come Back Indian," believing that only Senapathy alias Indian, can put an end to the corruption once and for all.
+Chitra Aravindhan is an online media reporter living in Chennai with his mother, Chitra, and his father, Varadharajan, who works at the Anti-Corruption and Vigilance Commission (ACVC).
+Chitra runs a popular YouTube channel called "Barking Dogs" with his friends Aarthi, Thambesh, and Harish; the channel focuses on parodies and political satires.
+After a woman named Sunitha commits suicide, the four friends discover that a corrupt government official caused her death.
+In response, they stage a protest and are arrested by the local police.
+Chitra's girlfriend Disha bails the four out of jail and tells them that they cannot single-handedly fix the corruption problems of an entire country.
+In response, Chitra and his friends launch a "Come Back Indian" campaign, hoping to entice Senapathy, a retired vigilante who fought against corruption, (Note: As depicted in Indian (1996).) to return to India and end corruption.

-Nilesh, one of Chitra's friends, spots Senapathy in Taipei and discovers that he is running a martial arts school there, teaching Varma Kalai.
-Nilesh persuades him to return to Chennai, which he eventually does, by using his senior mentor's passport.
-CBI officers Pramod and Elango attempt to capture Senapathy upon his arrival in India but fail.
-Senapathy urges his followers and the public in a Facebook live to expose corrupt individuals in their respective states through peaceful means, inspired by Gandhi's principles, while he will uphold the ideals of Subhas Chandra Bose.
-He emphasises that people should prioritise addressing corruption at home before tackling external issues.
-Senapathy also emotionally reveals that he tearfully and mournfully killed his son, Chandrabose alias Chandru, (Note: As depicted in Indian (1996).) as he too was a part of the corruption in the country and accepted bribes.
-Senapathy feels very guilty in killing his own son.
-This results in everyone getting motivated; Chitra and his friends then start monitoring their parents' activities to uncover any wrongdoing.
+Nilesh, one of Chitra's friends, spots Senapathy in Taipei, Taiwan, and discovers that he is running a martial arts school, teaching Varma Kalai.
+Nilesh persuades Senapathy to return to Chennai using his senior mentor's passport.
+Central Bureau of Investigation (CBI) officers Pramod and Elango unsuccessfully attempt to capture Senapathy upon his arrival in Chennai.
+In a viral Facebook Live video, Senapathy urges his followers and the public to expose corrupt individuals across India through peaceful means, inspired by Gandhian principles, while he will uphold the revolutionary ideals of Subhas Chandra Bose.
+Senapathy emphasizes that his followers should prioritize addressing corruption at home before tackling external issues.
+He also emotionally reveals that he reluctantly killed his son Chandru for accepting bribes.
+(Note: As depicted in Indian (1996).)
+Senapathy's message motivates Chitra and his friends, who start monitoring their parents' activities.
 Harish visits his uncle's motel and discovers they serve stale food to customers.
-Thambesh finds out that his brother-in-law, Nanjunda Moorthy, accepts bribes from customers, as does Aarthi's mother, Kanagalatha. who works as a sub-registrar.
-They report their findings to the ACVC, leading to their parents' arrest.
+Thambesh finds out that his brother-in-law, Nanjunda Moorthy, accepts bribes from customers, as does Aarthi's mother, Kanagalatha, who works as a sub-registrar.
+They report their findings to the ACVC, leading to their relatives' arrest.